Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: What support would be helpful to prototype UX in computer use agents? (RQ2)

-\subsection{Methodology}
+\subsubsection{Methodology}

-During the user study, \numSecondStudyParticipants participants completed an agent prototyping exercise and were encouraged to think aloud during the process.
-Sessions were conducted remotely using videoconferencing software and lasted approximately 90 minutes.
+The user study protocol was approved by our institution's IRB.
+During the user study, \numSecondStudyParticipants participants completed an agent UX prototyping exercise and were encouraged to think aloud during the process.
+Sessions were conducted remotely using video conferencing software and lasted approximately 90 minutes.
 Sessions were recorded and transcribed.
+We obtained participant consent prior to all sessions.